SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 ```

-## Collect Logs and Metrics for Redis
+## Collecting Logs and Metrics for Redis

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Redis.
 Configuring log and metric collection for the Redis ULM App includes the following tasks:

 ### Step 1: Configure Fields in Sumo Logic

 Create the following Fields in Sumo Logic prior to configuring collection.
 This ensures that your logs and metrics are tagged with relevant metadata, which is required by the app dashboards.
-For information on setting up fields, see the [Fields](/docs/manage/fields.md) help page.
+For information on setting up fields, see [Sumo Logic Fields](/docs/manage/fields.md).

 <Tabs
   groupId="k8s-nonk8s"